Walter James Bolton

 Despite this evidence, a jury quickly found Bolton guilty of murdering his wife, and he was sentenced to death.
 He was hanged at Mount Eden Prison in Auckland on 18 February 1957, aged 68.
 According to a contemporary newspaper account, his execution was allegedly botched – instead of breaking his neck instantly, he was slowly strangled to death.
 Shortly afterward, the New Zealand Labour Party won the 1957 New Zealand General Election and in effect, the practice of capital punishment ended with Bolton's execution.
 The death penalty faced statutory abolition for homicide and most other crimes when Parliament passed the Crimes Act 1961.
 (The last vestiges of the death penalty in New Zealand – for treason and similar acts – were abolished with the passage of the Abolition of the Death Penalty Act 1989).

-In the parliamentary debate on the death penalty in 1961 the Bolton case was referred to (without naming him) by two Labour MPs Walter Nash and Fred Hackett as an executed murder whose guilt was doubted by counsel, his doctor and the clergyman who officiated at the execution.
+In the parliamentary debate on the death penalty in 1961 the Bolton case was referred to (without naming him) by two Labour MPs Walter Nash and Fred Hackett as an executed murderer whose guilt was doubted by counsel, his doctor and the clergyman who officiated at the execution.

 In recent times, there has been speculation as to whether Bolton was guilty.
 His son, James Bolton, has attempted to clear his father's name.
 Sherwood Young dealt with the issue in his history of capital punishment in New Zealand in 1998.

-In January 2001, Investigate Magazine published an article suggesting that Florence (who committed suicide some time after the events) was responsible for her sister's death and that she had also killed others.
-It is claimed that a note existed in which she admitted this, but that the note was suppressed.